LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Player.md

 | bad_omen        | 28 |
 | village_hero    | 29 |
 | darkness        | 30 |

+#### Convert Player Object to Entity Object

+`en.toEntity()`

+- Return value: The converted `Entity` object.
+- Return value type:  `Entity`
+    - Returns `Null` if the transition fails.

+If the current entity object points to a player, you can use this function to convert the entity object to a player object to use more player-related APIs.

 ### Determine whether it is a simulated player